For more info regarding student housing (both on and off campus), visit SDSU's Housing Office website(external link).

 Admissions » Graduate Admissions

-The School of Art, Design, and Art History offers graduate study leading to the Master of Fine Arts degree in art (60 units) and the Master of Arts degree in art (30 units).
+The School of Art and Design offers graduate study leading to the Master of Fine Arts degree in art (60 units) and the Master of Arts degree in art (30 units).
 The objectives of the graduate program in all areas of specialization are to provide the essential education, technical training, and creative experience necessary for professional activity or college-level teaching in the visual arts.

 The Master of Arts degree is a 30-unit graduate program requiring one to two years to complete.
 The M.A. concentration in studio arts is designed to prepare students for proficient and successful practice as professional artists and is offered in the following areas: ceramics, furniture/woodworking, graphic design, interior design, jewelry/metalwork, multimedia, painting, printmaking, and sculpture.